devcode1981/File-Provider-Storage/README.md

 ## HTTPS

 If you want to access GitLab via HTTPS in development you can use NGINX.
-On OS X you can install stunnel with `brew install nginx`.
+On OS X you can install NGINX with `brew install nginx`.

 First generate a key and certificate for localhost: